mithul2412/Churn-Navigator/README.md

-# DataOps: Churn Analysis & Engagement
+# Churn Navigator: Churn Analysis & Engagement

 DataOps is a platform created to demonstrate how to predict and reduce customer churn.
 This repository outlines an end-to-end solution leveraging modern data and AI tools, plus minimal-code automation.